ashafiei/actmf/README.md

 4) Development envirement
 ======================
-Tiny Multimedia Framework is configured to be developed under KDevelop IDE.
+Act Multimedia Framework is configured to be developed under KDevelop IDE.

-	kdevelop -p tmf.kdev4
+	kdevelop -p actmf.kdev4

 The build directory: